 In about two to four weeks, you will receive a Student Aid Report (SAR) from the Department of Education.
 Your report is also sent to each school that you listed in Section VI on the FAFSA.
 Review the SAR, make any necessary corrections, and return the correct copy to the Department of Education.
 If all the information is correct, do nothing.
 You will hear from the financial aid offices of the schools you listed.
 They will either ask for more information or notify you of the amount of financial aid you are eligible for.

 What is Johnston Community College's Title IV school code?

 It is a federal job program.
 Eligible students work a maximum of 20-hours per week on campus and receive a monthly paycheck for the time they work.
 To be eligible, you must have a completed financial aid file that demonstrates financial need, be enrolled in school, and maintain satisfactory academic progress toward your degree.

 How can I get a work-study job?

-You must complete the work-study application in the financial aid office.
+You must complete a work-study application.
 If you are approved for work-study, you will be notified.

 Are there any scholarships available?

 The Johnston Community College Foundation sponsors numerous scholarships for students each year.
 You must apply for them by June 1 for the upcoming school year.
 For your application to be considered for any need-based scholarships, you must have a completed financial aid file.